timgarrels/gameprog-detective-server/README.md

 source .venv/bin/activate
 ```

-- Use `./manage.sh install` to install and setup the server
+- Use `sudo ./manage.sh install` to install and setup the server
 - Use `./manage.sh start` to start the server
 - For more commands use `./manage.sh help`